Parrotfish: The Colourful Artists of the Great Barrier Reef

 Sand Production

 Parrotfish play an unexpected role in the creation of sandy beaches.
-They ingest small pieces of coral while feeding on algae, and then these hard materials are crushed in their stomachs and excreted as fine sand.
+They ingest small pieces of coral while feeding on algae, crushing these hard materials in their stomachs and excreting them as fine sand.

 Diverse Species